ahvonenj/web-template-collection/README.md

-# Please refer to the README in master branch
+# Please refer to the readme in master branch